This set of Prestressed Concrete Structures Multiple Choice Questions & Answers (MCQs) focuses on “Basic Concepts”.

 Explanation: Wooden barrel construction by force-fitting of metal bands and shrink-fitting of metal tyres on wooden wheels indicate the art of prestressing and it has been practiced from ancient times while the example of tensioning is bracing for building and bridges whereas stress occurs in a member at a force per unit area and strain phenomena occurs by change in length of a unstressed element.

-6. The concept which is used in many branches of civil engineering and building construction?
+6. The concept is used in many branches of civil engineering and building construction?

 a) Reinforced concrete